 Between 1819 and 1828, traveling artist Micah Williams (1782-1837) made repeated visits to Monmouth County to produce dozens of pastel portraits of local farmers, doctors, businessmen, and their families.
 Williams is recognized as one of America’s early portrait artists, yet little research has been completed on this profoundly talented man.
 The Monmouth County Historical Association collection contains twenty-two pastel portraits by this artist.

 New Brunswick, Middlesex County, resident Williams produced hundreds of vibrant portraits during his over twenty-year career, many of which are in numerous American museums and in private collections across the country.
-"Micah Williams: Portrait Artist" will open to the public Sunday, May 19th and run until Saturday, Sept.
+"Micah Williams: Portrait Artist" opened to the public Sunday, May 19th and ran until Saturday, Sept.
 27th.
-Preview Party will be Saturday, May 18th (call Laurie Bratone, 732-462-1466, for more information).
-For more information on the exhibit, please contact Museum Curator Bernadette M. Rogoff at 732-462-1466, ext.
-13.

 Over the past twenty years, the Association has presented over thirty changing exhibitions exploring Monmouth County life.
 Some of our recent exhibitions have included "Angels In The Household: Childhood Life in Monmouth County" (1999), "The Karagheusian Rug Mill" (2000), "Steamboat!"
 (2002), "Revolution in Monmouth" (2003), "Home Front: Monmouth County in World War II" (2005), "By the Sea" (2007), and "Craftsmen & Clients" (2009).
 The Association offers at least one changing exhibition each year exploring a facet of Monmouth County life.